DanielFGray/reactblog/content/posts/rest-js.md

 To be able to properly create movies, we need to introduce a piece of express middleware:

-* Express middleware are little modules that are ran 'in the middle' of the request.
+* Express middleware are little modules that are run 'in the middle' of the request.
 They usually alter the request or response objects in some way.
 There are tons of middleware modules for express, and explaining them in-depth is a bit out of scope for this post, but if you'd like to read more, check out the [offical docs][middleware].

 [middleware]: http://expressjs.com/en/guide/using-middleware.html